Chair

 Nicholas Linke is a Senior Partner with legal firm Dentons Fisher Jeffries.
 He is an experienced litigator with over 25 years’ experience in legal practice specialising in insurance, employment and safety in the Commonwealth and State Employment Tribunals, the Supreme and District Courts of South Australia and the Federal Courts.

 Nicholas has been appointed to the Adelaide Law School Advisory Board, and the Board of the May Gibbs Childrens’ Literature Foundation.
-With a special interest in the arts, Nicholas is also Chair of the Restless Dance Theatre Inc., Deputy Chair of the Australian Central School of Art Inc., Chair of South Australia Living Artists (SALA) Inc. and on the Board of the Adelaide Fringe.
+With a special interest in the arts, Nicholas is also Chair of the Restless Dance Theatre Inc., Deputy Chair of the Australian Central School of Art Inc. and on the Board of the Adelaide Fringe.

 Board Member